Interlisp/Interlisp.github.io/content/en/software/install-and-run/running-on-linux.md

 We recommend the Linux system have a web browser installed.
 A browser is not strictly necessary to run Medley, but several features of the system (e.g., displaying some user documentation) will not work without an external browser installed.

-Medley can be installed on your linux system in one of two configurations: *standard* and *local*.
+Medley can be installed on your Linux system in one of two configurations: *standard* and *local*.

 * Standard installation will install Medley into system directories and install any prerequisite packages.
 * Local installation will install Medley into any user directory but any prerequisite packages must be installed manually.